How did Catholic Church respond to the Protestant Reformation?

 The Roman Catholic Church responded with a Counter-Reformation initiated by the Council of Trent and spearheaded by the new order of the Society of Jesus (Jesuits), specifically organized to counter the Protestant movement.
 In general, Northern Europe, with the exception of most of Ireland, turned Protestant.

-How did the Catholic Church respond to this challenge?
+How did the Catholic Church respond to Martin Luther?